902549/voice-search-server/README.md

 This project allows you to set up a voice search server, add items to the database along with their speech descriptions, and query the items using voice queries.

+If using a Windows machine, you will need to use a Linux terminal to set up the server.
+The set up for the Windows Subsystem for Linux (WSL) is at the bottom of the README.

 ## Installation

 Follow these steps to set up the voice search server: